 (?)Theodoxus baeticus (Lamarck, 1822)

 Southern Iberian Peninsula and Baleares to Balkanic region, SW.
-Anatolia, Sicilia, NW.
+Anatolia, Sicily, NW.
 Tunisia – vanishing in Tunisia.
 Grazer, on stones and rocks.
 Original taxon: Neritina baetica.
 Many synonyms: elongatulus, guadianensis, meridionalis, varius, velascoi… also callosus according to Sands & al., 2020. – Above, a large specimen collected under stone, Barranco Gomar, Bicorp, Comunidad Valenciana, E. Spain.
 11mm.

-The species is highly variable in all its conchological characters, as it has been revealed by Sands’s studies conducted at the turn of the century, which have concluded to a very important synonymy.
+The species is highly variable in all its conchological characters, as it has been revealed by Sands’s studies conducted at the turn of the XXth-XXIth century, which have concluded to a very important synonymy.

 Above, a specimen collected under rock at Alzira, Comunidad Valenciana.
 8,5mm.
 This is the variant ex-forma “elongatula” Morelet, who writes: « The summit of this Neritine is rounded and protruding; the last whorl is narrow and elongated; the aperture is small, oval, tapering inside; the outer edge flexes a little before its insertion; the inner edge produces a convex callus of a fairly bright pearl-gray or yellow color.
 The test is smooth, polished and very shiny; white or yellowish with black, purplish, or dark red lineoles. […] The operculum is greyish, striated, bordered on the upper side with a very bright red area, marked with a bluish spot at its internal angle.
 Its apophysis is very strong. » – A. Morelet: Description des mollusques terrestres et fluviatiles du Portugal, Paris 1845, p.96.

-Neritina elongatula Morelet, from 1m deep, under stone, Montanejos, Alto Mijares, Comunitat Valenciana, SE.
-Spain.
+1m deep, under stone, Montanejos, Alto Mijares, Comunitat Valenciana.
 10,45mm.

 In this variant, the last whorl tends to uncoil.